 The good news is that you can help support our mission to produce community podcasting by actively promoting your own podcast or recent guest appearance.

 Promoting your show helps us reach new listeners, grow our audience, and potentially find advertisers and sponsors to help cover the costs of our community-focused podcasting.
 Here’s how you can help:

-- ANNOUNCE: Tell your fans and friends about the new podcast episode.
+Tell your fans and friends about your new podcast episode.

-- PROMOTE: Create and share social media posts about the new episode.
-(Tag your guests)
+Create website and social media posts about your new episode.
+Tag your guests.

 Advertise and grow awareness of your show

 Find and develop the audience that matters to you

 Spread the Word.
 Tell family and friends.
 These are the people most likely to share your interests or at least have an interest in what you’re doing.
 So let them know and encourage them to spread the word.

 Get others talking.
 Ask your audience in every episode to subscribe, rate, review, like, and share your podcast on their favorite podcast platforms such as Apple Podcasts and social media sites such as Facebook and Instagram.